GitLab agent configuration

 Use this setting to specify whether to use the user namespaces feature in Kubernetes.

-User namespaces isolate the user running inside the container from the user in the host.
-In Kubernetes 1.30, this feature is in beta.
+User namespaces isolate the user running inside the container from the user on the host.

 The default value is false.
 Before you set the value to true, ensure your Kubernetes cluster supports user namespaces.